 What Is RPM?

-The three main types of telemedicine are a)store-and-forward, b)remote monitoring, and c)real-time interactive services.
-It is the store-and-forward technique that clinicians use to collect and store patient data and data from remote monitoring. t Real-time interactive services, such as video chat or phone calls, allow patients to speak to their clinicians remotely without the cost, inconvenience and health risk of visiting a doctor's office.
+The three main types of telemedicine are: A) store-and-forward, B) remote monitoring, and C) real-time interactive services.
+It is the store-and-forward technique that clinicians used to collect and store patient data and data from remote monitoring.
+Real-time interactive services, such as video chat or phone calls, allow patients to speak to their clinicians remotely without the cost, inconvenience and health risk of visiting a doctor's office.

 How RPM Benefits Patients